 …make this a purely theoretical exercise of maximizing MCQs.
 It is always important not to confuse measures with targets.
 The goal of omnichannel engagement is not to maximize MCQs, but to achieve the right amount of touchpoints and MCQs per HCP.
 Build a campaign with a channel mix that will help you achieve your business objectives first, where digital amplifies and/or lays the groundwork for face-to-face engagement with your customers.
 Aim for a well-balanced campaign offering meaningful omnichannel interactions to customers – and ensure you can execute the campaign, taking into account your company’s level of digital maturity (in terms of organization and technology).

 …be tempted to focus on one or two channels in your campaign just because they have a good impact score.
 Yes, some channels will be beneficial to include, but omnichannel is all about defining a well-balanced channel mix.
 The MCQ value should not be your primary decision-making parameter – and it is not meant to be.
 Think of MCQ as a useful predictive impact parameter, to work alongside dimensions like brand objectives, PLC stage and digital maturity, as well as a specific channel’s frequency, reach, costs and effort.

 If you’d like to know more about how MCQs – and the Across Health Navigator365™ offering – can deliver an unparalleled head start for your next customer engagement plan, then please get in touch!

 This post is part of a limited blog series which aims to take a closer look at the MCQ, a fundamental building block of our Navigator365™ customer engagement insights research.
-A previous post introduced the MCQ concept, while subsequent posts will look at the importance of MCQ in both the planning and impact tracking stages of your omnichannel campaigns.
+A previous post introduced the MCQ concept, while a subsequent post will look at the importance of MCQ in the planning stage of your omnichannel campaigns.